hellohellochloe/SC1015-Mini-Project/README.md

 - Conclusion and Insights

 ## Problem Definition
-As global warming and environmental destruction on the rise, it is crucial to decrease food organic wastage.
-Food organic waste is usually neglected and not given as much focus as non-organic waste, such as plastic and paper waste.
-Identifying what causes food organic waste is becoming increasingly important.
+Food organic waste is often a neglected portion of today’s waste, since more focus is given to other non-organic waste, such as plastic and paper.
+Hence, we decided to analyse the factors of food organic waste to gain more insight into the problem.

 1. Contributing factors to high food organic waste levels
   - Gdp